-Blepharis capensis is a spiny perennial shrub that branches much and grows to more than 1,5 m.
+Blepharis capensis is a spiny shrub that branches much and grows to heights around 1,5 m.
 Its leaves cluster on the stems and vary in size.
 Some have sharp spines on the margins, others are only markedly toothed.

 The creamy white flowers grow in short spikes.
 They have short tubes and one-lipped corollas with three lobes at the tips.
 Blooming happens in spring and summer.